Mathematical descriptions of the electromagnetic field: Classical electrodynamics as the curvature of a line bundle

 In quantum mechanics, the connection itself is used to define the dynamics of the system.
 This formulation allows a natural description of the Aharonov–Bohm effect.
 In this experiment, a static magnetic field runs through a long magnetic wire (e.g., an iron wire magnetized longitudinally).
 Outside of this wire the magnetic induction is zero, in contrast to the vector potential, which essentially depends on the magnetic flux through the cross-section of the wire and does not vanish outside.
 Since there is no electric field either, the Maxwell tensor F = 0 throughout the space-time region outside the tube, during the experiment.
 This means by definition that the connection ∇ is flat there.

-However, as mentioned, the connection depends on the magnetic field through the tube since the holonomy along a non-contractible curve encircling the tube is the magnetic flux through the tube in the proper units.
+In mentioned Aharonov–Bohm effect, however, the connection depends on the magnetic field through the tube since the holonomy along a non-contractible curve encircling the tube is the magnetic flux through the tube in the proper units.
 This can be detected quantum-mechanically with a double-slit electron diffraction experiment on an electron wave traveling around the tube.
 The holonomy corresponds to an extra phase shift, which leads to a shift in the diffraction pattern.

-Discussion
+Discussion and other approaches

 Following are the reasons for using each of such formulations.

 Potential formulation

 In advanced classical mechanics it is often useful, and in quantum mechanics frequently essential, to express Maxwell's equations in a potential formulation involving the electric potential (also called scalar potential) φ, and the magnetic potential (a vector potential) A. For example, the analysis of radio antennas makes full use of Maxwell's vector and scalar potentials to separate the variables, a common technique used in formulating the solutions of differential equations.
 The potentials can be introduced by using the Poincaré lemma on the homogeneous equations to solve them in a universal way (this assumes that we consider a topologically simple, e.g. contractible space).
 The potentials are defined as in the table above.
-Alternatively, these equations define E and B in terms of the electric and magnetic potentials which then satisfy the homogeneous equations for E and B as identities.
+Alternatively, these equations define E and B in terms of the electric and magnetic potentials that then satisfy the homogeneous equations for E and B as identities.
 Substitution gives the non-homogeneous Maxwell equations in potential form.